nikpiao-dev/my-projects/README.md

 - **`others/`**
   Miscellaneous files and practice exercises that don't fit into the other categories.
 This might include experimental scripts, side projects, or learning notes.

+-- **`sql/`**
+    Contains exercises and notes from the SQL-focused course on Codédex.
+Topics include foundational database concepts, SQL query building, database management, and optimization techniques.

 ---